Discrete-to-continuum crystalline curvature flows: Distributional crystalline curvature flows

-introduced in \cite{CMP17} (see also \cite{CMNP19}).
+We recall the distributional formulation for the crystalline mean curvature motion of sets evolving with normal velocity~\eqref{evol law} introduced in \cite{CMP17} (see also \cite{CMNP19}).
 Here and in what follows $\phi$ is any norm, $\po$ denotes the polar (or dual) norm of $\phi$ and given a closed set $F\subseteq\R^N$, $\dist^{\po}(\cdot, F)$ stands for the $\po$-distance function from $F$ defined by

 Analogously, for any $E, F$ closed we set

 We recall that a sequence of closed sets $(E_k)_{k\ge 1}$ in $\R^N$ converges to a closed set $E$ in the {\em Kuratowski sense}: if the following conditions are satisfied \begin{itemize} \item[(i)] if $x_k\in E_k$ for each $k$, any limit point of $\{x_k\}$ belongs to $E$; \item[(ii)] for all $x\in E$ there exists a sequence $\{x_k\}$ such that $x_k\in E_k$ for each $k$ and $x_k\to x$. \end{itemize} We will write in this case: